PuZhiweizuishuai/PornTube/README.md

 Some minor features are still being optimized.

-The "web" folder contains the legacy frontend interface.
-Please compile the new frontend interface using the project under "PornTubeWeb".
+Please compile the new frontend interface using the project under "TikTubeWeb".

 For ease of use and deployment, the only external dependency is the database.